 The journal encourages authors to grant reasonable requests from colleagues to share any data, materials and experimental protocols described in their manuscript.

-Authors of manuscripts describing work involving humans and/or human tissues must demonstrate that the work has been performed in accordance with the ethical standards formulated in the Helsinki Declaration of 1964, it revisions, and/or the Ethical Guidelines for Medical and Health Research Involving Human Subjects.
+Authors of manuscripts describing work involving humans and/or human tissues must demonstrate that the work has been performed in accordance with the ethical standards formulated in the Helsinki Declaration of 1964, it revisions, and/or the latest version of the Ethical Guideline for Medical and Biological Research Involving Human Subjects.

 Experiments describing work with the human genome should be conducted according to the Japanese Government's “Ethical Guidelines for Human Genome/ Gene Analysis Research”.